rameshg87/timewarrior-aggregate/README.md

 ### Configuration

 The usage of the extension is to help plan a day or a week.
+The task groups to be tracked and their allocation for a day or a week is stored in separate JSON files.
+All the files are rooted at ~/.timewarrior/aggregate/allocation.
+This is followed by a file of the format `<year>/<month>/<day>.json`.

 We get the below when we try to run the aggregate extension for the day initially.
 ```